ProgrammerDan/civcraft-vm/README.md

 ----------------------

-## Setting up Civcraft in your new VM
+## Setting up Devoted in your new VM

 1. The puppet provisioning issued by Vagrant (don't worry about the details) will handle most of the setup.